yhan/payment.gateway.checkout.com/README.md

 - Low latency
 - Scalability

+I have done in solution:
+- throughput tests
+- latency tests
+- how the application cope under burst condition
+  1. large number clients launched in parallel requesting payments
+  1. large number of clients, plus large number of payment details, do parallel query on combination of the two.

-I have done in solution some throughput and latency tests, when IGenerateBankPaymentId is configured as `NoDelay`, performances in Performance.xlsx.
+when IGenerateBankPaymentId is configured as `NoDelay`, performances in Performance.xlsx.

 For read payments, 93100 parallel requests seem to be the limit of the system.
 We can configure proper max limit parallel calls to kestrel.
 ```csharp